RfidResearchGroup/proxmark3/doc/bt_manual_v10.md

 #### 5.3.1 Connecting rdv4.0 with Bluetooth on MacOS
 ^[Top](#top)

-With MacOS Mojave 10.14.5 you could experience some continuosly disconnecting and difficult to recconnect the device at the system wakeup, to avoid this problem do a PRAM reset before to add your Proxmark3 RDV4 Blue Shark:
+With MacOS Mojave 10.14.5 you could experience some continuously disconnecting and difficult to reconnect the device at the system wakeup, to avoid this problem do a PRAM reset before to add your Proxmark3 RDV4 Blue Shark:

   1. Open a Terminal and execute this command: sudo rm -R /Library/Preferences/com.apple.Bluetooth.plist.
   2. Shut down your Mac.